NewsLocal News

 Officials believe the ship's transformers should've been placed in automatic mode, rather than manual before disembarking.

-"Had the transformers been in the “automatic” control mode, the circuit breakers for the number 2 step-down transformer would have closed automatically after only a few seconds, restoring lighting, steering, and propulsion.
+"Had the transformers been in the automatic control mode, the circuit breakers for the number 2 step-down transformer would have closed automatically after only a few seconds, restoring lighting, steering, and propulsion.
 This would have occurred rapidly and without crew intervention," the DOJ opined.
 "Had the step-down transformers been in the automatic mode, the DALI would not have lost power and steering for any meaningful period of time, and the devastating tragedy that ensued would not have occurred."

 "While improper, this was not unusual for the DALI," stated the DOJ.
 "Petitioners chose to use the flushing pump, instead of the proper supply and booster pumps, as a matter of economy and convenience."

-Attorneys explained flushing pumps aren't designed for automatic recovery from a blackout, meaning they never turned back on after the first outage.
+Attorneys explained how flushing pumps aren't designed for automatic recovery from a blackout, meaning they never turned back on after the first outage.

 "The DALI also failed to release the port anchor in a timely manner to help swing the ship away from the Francis Scott Key Bridge," the DOJ concluded.
 "This was caused by an unseaworthy condition in the vessel, lack of adequate training for the crew, and/or lack of proper procedures to ensure that the anchors were prepared for immediate release in the event of a loss of control."